stephanoparaskeva/wdi-project-4-infinite/README.md

  ![](https://i.imgur.com/jka6FeJ.png?1)

 3. Steps 1 and 2 are the limit of functionality for users that are not registered and logged in to the app.
-Login and register are both accessed via the door icon in the top right of the header).
-Once logged in, the user can access their personal portfolio via a new icon of a graph that appears in the header.
+Login and register are both accessed via the door icon in the top right of the header.
+Once logged in, the user can access their personal portfolio via a new icon of a graph that appears.

  ![](https://i.imgur.com/iajeTNc.png)

-4. The user can then add their past transactions (buy/sell) via the 'plus' icon or via the aforementioned coin show page that now has a new 'plus' icon.
-The user then see's their balance based on these transactions.
+4. The user can then add their past transactions (buy/sell) via the 'plus' icon on the portfolio page or via the aforementioned coin show page that now has a new 'plus' icon.
+The user then sees their balance based on these transactions.
 Once two or more transactions are logged, the user also sees a graph of their balance over time.

     ##### Graph: